yasuo-ozu/rusty-man/CONTRIBUTING.md

 ## Testing and checking the code

-- rusty-man currently has a very small test suite.
-You can execute it using `cargo test`, but make sure to generate rusty-man’s documentation with `cargo doc` before running the tests!
+- rusty-man currently has very few unit tests.
+You can execute them using `cargo test --bins`, but make sure to generate rusty-man’s documentation with `cargo doc` before running the tests!
+- rusty-man has an integration test suite that uses [`insta`][] for snapshot testing.
+The test suite takes care of generating the required documentation so you don’t have to run `cargo doc` manually.
+Use `cargo test` to execute the tests that should work on all supported Rust versions.
+Use `cargo test -- --ignored` to run the tests that only work with the latest stable Rust version.
 - Use `cargo fmt` for code formatting.
 - Fix all warnings and errors reported by `clippy`.